sainimohit23/Digit-Recognizer/README.md

 ### Code Requirements
-You can install Conda for python which resolves all the dependencies for machine learning.
+You can install Conda for python and tensorflow which will resolves all the dependencies for machine learning.

 ### Description
 Program is currently set to recognize digits written with blue color. `TF_MNIST_v4.0.py` file trains NN for 20 epochs and saves the trained weights in checkpoints directory.